 The flight abroad is long and can get cramped.
 Help alleviate some of that with a good neck pillow.
 Ours is a memory foam Cabeau that we purchased from eBags.
 You can purchase neck pillows from Walmart and Target– just look for one that has head, chin and neck support.

 These are great for protecting their passport (although TSA will ask them to remove the passport so they can scan it).
-You can find some trendy, cute ones at Target, Nordstrom, and Dormify.
+You can find some trendy, cute ones at Nordstrom, and Dormify Amazon, Nordstrom Rack, and eBags

 Converters & Chargers

 These are a must.
 Last year, we traveled to Spain prior to my daughter’s study abroad program.
 I had brought the converter that I had and expected it would work.
 We quickly learned that the outlets in most of our hotels were round and our converters were square.
 The adage ‘you can’t fit a square peg in a round hole’ was apropos and we ended up having to purchase some of the adapter plugs.
 You can find these on Target, Walmart, Best Buy, eBags, and Amazon or a travel store.

 A friend of mine had told me about these for staying organized and for when you are living in a suitcase.
 I purchased my daughter the ultralight packing cube 5 pc set from eBags.
 She uses them whenever she travels now and I have referred many to this specific set because it fits great in a large suitcase.
 You can also purchase them at Walmart and Target.